bishwamitre/bishwamitre/README.md

 - 👋 Hi, I’m @bishwamitre
-- 👀 I’m interested in Python
+- 👀 I’m intermediate in Python
-- 🌱 I’m currently learning Python as beginner
+- 🌱 I’m currently learning C++ as beginner
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...